 This loan, which includes insurance and marketing assistance, helps poor farmers and fishermen in ASHI-covered areas.
 The Farmers Enterprise Program (FEP) and Farmers Livelihood Resiliency Program (FLRP) were introduced in partnership with local government units and private institutions and companies.

 This income-generating loan can be used only on a cash basis for such short-term business opportunities as fiesta sales, trade fairs, export orders, etc.

 This loan is intended for house or toilet construction or repairs, electrical or water connection, and immediate family’s school expenses such as tuition and miscellaneous fees, uniform, school supplies, etc. It is available to all active, conscientious members during the 2nd cycle of the current General Loan for ASHI-1 members.

 ASHI’S members are encouraged to save for the future.
-They may withdraw their savings deposited with ASHI as need arises.
+They may withdraw their savings deposited with ASHI as the need arises.

-A regular savings deposited with ASHI, including the members’ contribution during the Group Orientation Training Program.
+Regular savings deposited with ASHI, including the members’ contribution during the Group Orientation Training Program.

-A regular weekly savings from the branch’s members intended for such activities as a branch’s anniversary or general assembly meeting.
+Regular weekly savings from the branch’s members intended for such activities as a branch’s anniversary or general assembly meeting.
 This fund is kept in a separate bank account under the branch’s custody.

-A regular weekly savings that can be deposited with ASHI by a member at any time, either for payment to ASHI or for personal use.
+Regular weekly savings that can be deposited with ASHI by a member at any time, either for payment to ASHI or for personal use.

 Care for the environment is also a concern that is developed with ASHI members.